Trevis42/trevis42.github.io/index.md

 *[SHSU]: Sam Houston State University

-Programming and designing various code projects is something that makes made me happy and helped encouraged me enjoy school and push to complete the degree as soon as possible.
+Programming and designing various code projects is something that made me happy and helped encouraged me enjoy school and push to complete the degree as soon as possible.
 I had some really interesting course lessons and projects that pushed my intellect and learning.
 The instructors encouraged us to learn on our own with the information they provided.
 I learned some